Sony camera fans get superb new 20mm f/1.8 prime lens – read our full review

 The lens is also both dust- and moisture-resistant, and has two XD linear motors, which help to deliver speedy and quiet focusing.
 Its premium price tag is also justified by the premium lens construction, which includes 14 elements in 12 groups and a 9-blade circular aperture.

-The only potential downside is the price tag, which will be $900 / £949 (around AU$1,800) when it goes on sale in March 2020.
+The only potential downside is the price tag, which will be $900 / £949 / AU$1,699 when it goes on sale in March 2020.
 That makes it almost twice the current price of the Sigma 20mm f/1.4, although we reckon this lens is a fine alternative for any Sony camera fans looking for a wide-angle prime that's small, light and very sharp.

 - Read our full Sony FE 20mm f/1.8 G review